brandur/sorg/content/articles/second-wave-api-first.md

 ## The coming second wave (#second-wave)

 For many years this was the status quo.
 If you were using Twitter, you'd use it from Twitter.com.
 Facebook, from Facebook.com.
 Instagram or TikTok, from their respective iOS/Android apps.
-Developer products like GitHub and Stripe continued strong, but elsewhere, APIs weren't enough of a competitive advantage of anyone who didn't have one to suffer.
+Developer products like GitHub and Stripe continued strong, but elsewhere, APIs weren't enough of a competitive advantage for anyone who didn't have one to suffer.

 But around mid-2025, the world changed.
 The last half year especially has been distinguished by the rise of indescribably powerful LLMs, which now dominate discourse as the most useful new tool in the world.

 They're already useful enough as incredible trivia machines or code generators, but they really start to shine when they integrate with things.
 For example, it's pretty neat having one generate a valid Kubernetes configuration for your new app, but it's _really_ neat watching it provision an <acronym title="Amazon Elastic Kubernetes Service">EKS</acronym> cluster via `awscli` and send out its first production deploy on your behalf.

-Suddenly, an API is no longer liability, but a major saleable vector to give users what they want: a way into the services they use and pay for so that an agent can use to carry out work on their behalf.
+Suddenly, an API is no longer liability, but a major saleable vector to give users what they want: a way into the services they use and pay for so that an agent can carry out work on their behalf.
 Especially given a field of relatively undifferentiated products, in the near future the availability of an API might just be the crucial deciding factor that leads to one choice winning over another.

 ### Picking my future bank (#my-future-bank)

 Let's think about banks.
 I have a couple bank accounts, each offering a standard set of features largely unchanged since the 60s.
 If I call them, they'll send me some checks.
 I can request a transfer between two internal accounts and they will transfer the money ... in 1-5 business days.
 Nowadays, they even offer ultra-modern features (from 2010) like *gasp*, MFA, just as long as it's through a provider that's paid them off (Symantec VIP).
-Sufficed to say, they're comfortable in the status quo.
+Suffice it to say, they're comfortable in the status quo.
 My banks do not have good APIs.

 So far this has worked out okay for them.
 People aren't known to migrate banks often, and even if they did, regulatory moats make new incumbents rare.

 But in the modern age, can it last?
 When I want to move $100 from one bank to another, my banks put me through a humiliating ritual of logging into both accounts, and bypassing multiple security checks and captchas before I can perform any operation.
 All this despite me having just logged into both accounts from this exact location and biometrically-secured computer the day before.

 The world I _want_ is to instruct an LLM: "move $100 from Wells Fargo checking to Charles Schwab brokerage" and it will just _happen_.
 And to be fair, LLMs are already so absurdly good at reverse engineering things that this might already work today.
 But you know what'd work better?
-If both banks shipped with APIs, LLM-friendly usage instructions (through MCP or the like), and strong auth layer to give me confidence that the whole process is secure.
+If both banks shipped with APIs, LLM-friendly usage instructions (through MCP or the like), and a strong auth layer to give me confidence that the whole process is secure.

 If I were choosing a bank today, some considerations would be the same as they've always been---competent security, free checking, no foreign transaction fees---but I'd also futureproof the choice by picking one that's established technical bona fides by providing an API.
 Even if I'm not quite ready to trust all my credentials to an agent quite yet, I assume that this day is coming.